bkauf/next-store/README.md

 echo "External HTTP IP obtained: $HTTP_IP"
 ```
-Optionally, we can get the IP of the GRPC service IP as well
+Optionally, we can get the IP of the GRPC service as well
 ```sh
 GRPC_IP=""
 while [[ -z "$GRPC_IP" ]]; do